Go Back

 Copied

-AccuWeather meteorologists are sounding the alarm for widespread severe risk stretching across the eastern United States on Monday.
-Over a dozen states will be at risk for severe thunderstorms.
+AccuWeather meteorologists are sounding the alarm for widespread severe risk stretching across the eastern United States into Monday night.
+States from Pennsylvania and New Jersey to Florida will be in the path of potentially damaging and dangerous thunderstorms.

-As the Triple-Threat March Megastorm moves across the U.S., bringing blizzard conditions and high winds to parts of the Midwest, a large squall line of thunderstorms is expected to stretch along the associated Arctic front as it moves eastward Monday.
+As the Triple-Threat March Megastorm moves across the U.S., bringing blizzard conditions and high winds to parts of the Midwest, line segments of severe thunderstorms will stretch along the Arctic front as is moves to the coast into Monday night.
 Some of these thunderstorms will be capable of producing destructive winds, tornadoes and torrential downpours.

 Severe thunderstorms rumbled across the central US Sunday